 Old Oakland Airport (North Field) was dedicated by Charles Lindbergh and often visited by Amelia Earhart.
 One of the nation’s most historic aviation sites, its original facilities—five hangers, an administration building, and a hotel, built between 1927 and 1929—are largely intact.
 A level walk.
-Afterwards you may wish to visit the nearby Oakland Aerospace Museum.
+Afterwards you may wish to visit the nearby Oakland Aviation Museum.
 Tour Leader: Woody Minor

 This walk introduces the characters who shaped the district’s early history.
 We’ll meet, among others, the Dimond, Hopkins, and Rhoda families.
 We’ll also learn about the German community with their Altenheim on the heights and beer gardens below.
 This 2 1/2-hour walk includes a stroll along Sausal Creek as well as stories about the district’s horse-drawn streetcars and the resort that the neighbors sent packing.
 Tour Leader: Dennis Evanosky